globocom/m3u8/README.rst

 Contributing
 ============

-All contribution is welcome, but we will merge a pull request if, and only if, it
+All contributions are welcome, but we will merge a pull request if, and only if, it

 -  has tests
 -  follows the code conventions